-Hypokalemia is a condition that occurs when the body excretes too much potassium.
+Hypokalemia occurs when the body excretes too much potassium.
 People with the condition do not have enough of this crucial mineral in the blood.
-Severe hypokalemia can lead to muscle weakness and a number of other health problems.
+Severe hypokalemia can lead to signs and symptoms such as muscle weakness and other health problems.

 Potassium is an essential mineral that